himadree-chaudhury/level2_assignment_five_server/README.md

 - `POST /user/verify`: Verify user with a code.
 - `GET /user`: List all users (admin only).
 - `GET /user/me`: Get authenticated user details.
+- `POST /user/contact`: Contact support.
 - `PATCH /user/block/:userId`: Block a user (admin only).
 - `PATCH /user/unblock/:userId`: Unblock a user (admin only).
 - `PATCH /user/delete/:userId`: Soft delete a user (admin only).
+- `PATCH /user/add-sos-contact`: Add an SOS contact for the user.
+- `PATCH /user/update-sos-contact`: Update an SOS contact for the user.
+- `PATCH /user/remove-sos-contact`: Remove an SOS contact for the user.

 ### Auth Routes